 CWRU's financial resource ratios are improved with growth in cash and investments due to a 31.5% investment return for fiscal 2021 and amortization and repayment of debt.
-In our opinion, the ratios remain in line with the 'AA' category medians, which we expect to increase overall when it reflects the improvement seen broadly in fiscal 2021.
-We calculate expendable resources as unrestricted plus temporarily restricted net assets minus net property, plant, and equipment plus long-term debt.
-As of June 30, 2021, expendable resources totaled approximately \$1.4 billion, equal to 120% annual adjusted operating expenses and 306% of total pro forma debt.
+However, pro forma resource ratios show declines, due to the outstanding debt nearly doubling on a pro forma basis.
+In our opinion, the ratios remain sufficient for the 'AA' category, though light when compared with medians and some peers.
+We calculate expendable resources as unrestricted plus temporarily restricted net assets (identified by management) minus net property, plant, and equipment plus long-term debt.
+As of June 30, 2021, expendable resources totaled approximately \$1.4 billion, equal to 120% annual adjusted operating expenses and 152% of total pro forma debt.
 Total cash and investments, which includes restricted assets, were approximately \$2.35 billion as of fiscal year-end 2021 (June 30), excluding funds held by trusts, which the university does not manage, but are shown as assets on the financial statements.
-Cash and investments improved over historical levels and should remain solid relative to operations and debt.
+Cash and investments improved over historical levels given the recent investment gains and provide some capacity for the additional debt.